 Spring in Santaland means two things: the elves have more leisure time and iceball season is in full swing!
 To celebrate, April Claus’s friend, Claire, whips up some minty milkshakes for her bustling ice cream shop, Santaland Scoop.
 But when the St. Paddy’s promotion makes one elf the target of a decidedly unlucky strike, Mrs. Claus and her friends must figure out if the attack was a failed hit job, a crime of passion, or an extremely unfortunate accident . . .

-Click here to preorder from Amazon.
-Click here to preorder from Barnes & Noble.
-Click here to preorder from Bookshop.org.
+Click here to order from Amazon.
+Click here to order from Barnes & Noble.
+Click here to order from Bookshop.org.
 (Bookshop.org supports independent bookstores.)

 A knitted potholder is a fun project that goes quickly and isn’t too difficult.
 Directions for making the knitted potholder are included at the end of Murder Most Irish, the second novella in Irish Milkshake Murder.

 I used bright green yarn as a nod to St. Patrick’s Day.